nsacyber/Windows-Secure-Host-Baseline/README.md

 Options for the command are:
 * **-Path** - Required.
 The path to the folder containing the downloaded and extracted GitHub SHB repository.
 * **-PolicyNames** - Required.
 The names of the policies to apply.
 Can be 1 or more policy names.
-Available names: 'Adobe Reader', 'AppLocker', 'BitLocker', 'Certificates', 'Chrome', 'EMET', 'Internet Explorer', 'Office 2013', 'Windows', 'Windows Firewall'.
+Available names: 'Adobe Reader', 'AppLocker', 'BitLocker', 'Certificates', 'Chrome', 'EMET', 'Internet Explorer', 'Office 2013', 'Office 2016', 'Windows', 'Windows Firewall'.
 * **-PolicyScopes** - Optional.
 The scope of the policies to apply.
 Available scopes: 'Computer', 'User'.
 Defaults to 'Computer','User'.
 * **-PolicyType** - Optional.
 The type of policies to apply.
 Available types: 'Domain', 'Local'.
 Defaults to 'Domain' when joined to a domain.
 Defaults to 'Local' when not joined to a domain.
 * **-PolicyMode** - Optional.
 The mode of policies to apply, if supported by the specific policy.
 For example, AppLocker supports audit and enforcement modes.
 Available modes: 'Audit', 'Enforced'.
 Defaults to 'Audit'.